 What time of year can I release butterflies?
-Butterflies can be released in Canada between May and October.
+Butterflies can be released in Canada between May and the end of September.

 What kind of butterflies do you have available for release?
 We have Painted Ladies and Monarch butterflies.
 At certain times of the year we are also able to offer Red Admirals, Buckeyes and Swallowtail butterflies.

 When should I order my butterflies?
 We like as much notice as possible!
 You can order any time up to thirty days before your event.
 We will not charge a deposit until closer to the event date.
 Sometimes you can get lucky and we can deliver on shorter notice.

 How do I receive my butterflies?
 All our butterflies are shipped by priority overnight courier.
 The Styrofoam shipping container has two ice packs inside to keep the butterflies in a dormant state for their journey.
 Once you receive the butterflies you will remove the lid and put the box into your refrigerator (never the freezer) in order to keep them in a dormant state.

 How old are the butterflies when I receive them?
 The butterflies we send are typically between three and seven day old adult butterflies.

 Does releasing butterflies help replenish the butterfly population in our area?
 Yes, we sell only perfectly healthy, well fed butterflies.
 Your release group will contain both male and female butterflies that will breed naturally after being released.

 When we ship Monarch butterflies to a different location do they get confused, or do they still migrate south?
 Scientists have studied Monarch releases for many years and in many parts of North America.
 By tagging Monarchs and tracking their movements, they know for sure that they still migrate on their intended route.